-- Produce quantity required in sales: Production Order quantity is the same as Sales Order quantity.
+- Produce Quantity required: Production Order quantity is the same as Sales Order quantity.
 No other product availability or settings are taken into account.

-- Produce quantity required in sales and maintain minimum stock level quantity: Production Order quantity is calculated as: Sales Order quantity - (Minimum Before Reorder + Reorder Quantity + On Order - Available).
-Even if Availability is negative, it is considered in formula and added to the quantity to produce.
+- Produce Quantity required and maintain minimum stock level quantity: Production Order quantity is calculated as: Sales Order quantity - (Minimum Before Reorder + Reorder Quantity + On Order - Available).
+Even if Availability is negative, it is considered in the formula and added to the quantity to produce.

-- Produce difference between available quantity and quantity required in sales to cover a shortage: Production Order quantity is calculated as: Available - Quantity in Sales Order (negative availability is considered as 0).
+- Produce Difference between available quantity and quantity required to cover a shortage: Production Order quantity is calculated as: Available - On Order - Quantity in Sales Order.

 NOTE: Availability is calculated from:

 1. The Reorder level set up for the product at the Shop floor location.

 In case if Reorder level is not set up, then Minimum Before Reorder and Reorder Quantity set up in the product document header are considered.
 See Low Stock Reorder for more information on Reorder levels.